 1.Seed starting mix

-Learn everything you need to know about starting from seed including how to make your own seed starting mix in my book, Seed Starting For Beginners.
+Germinating mix is usually available at garden centers, but can be hard to find if it’s not early spring.
+Learn to make your own seed starting mix in my book, Seed Starting For Beginners.

 For a home gardener, I like this seed starting kit which includes the plastic cells, a tray they sit in, and the dome which traps heat and moisture.
 Here is seed starting kit that includes all of that plus a heat mat which I will talk later in this post.